 They came at him from the sides, as he expected, but he rushed the center man before they could set a joint attack.
 A quick thrust to the throat cleared his way forward toward the camp’s

 center.
-Two of the barbarians by the large tent drew arrows and loosed at him.
+Two of the barbarians by the large tent loosed arrows at him.
 He turned to avoid the first arrow and batted the other away with one of his swords.
-Now, amid
+Now, amid screams and

-screams and battle yells, the whole camp descended on him.
-Swords and faces surrounded him as they had at Windy Hill, only to fall away as he struck at them—face after face, sword after
+battle yells, the whole camp descended on him.
+Swords and faces surrounded him as they had at Windy Hill, only to fall away as he struck at them—face after face, sword after sword.
+He

-sword.
-He was aware of Badger’s warnings from moment to moment, and turned to strike as needed.
+was aware of Badger’s warnings from moment to moment and turned to strike as needed.

-He looked around for Badger, and found him sitting to one side licking his fur where blood had spattered over him in the fight.
-When he looked at the dwarves he saw fear and awe on their
+He looked around for Badger and found him sitting to one side licking his fur where blood had spattered over him in the fight.
+When he looked at the dwarfs he saw fear and awe on their faces.

 Captain Medwin stepped in front of him.
 “So, you’re a blacksmith...who’s been in a battle or two?”